 Short-Term Behavioral Health (STBH) Services is a program that provides short-term outpatient therapy to eligible youth and their families.
 Outpatient services are purchased from contracted private providers and is for students with depression, anxiety, and other emerging mental health issues.
 The program is available to youth whose families has an income less than 400 percent of the poverty level and who cannot access services due to lack of insurance, lack of providers who accept their insurance, or providers having long waiting lists for treatments.
 STBH Services will be expanded to Fairfax County Public Schools elementary schools whose free and reduced lunch percentage is over 70 percent and are in zip-codes whose population was disproportionally impacted by COVID-19.
-A 1/1.0 FTE new position is required to manage the additional youth who will be served as well as overall program and fiscal compliance.
+A 1/1.0 FTE new position was approved as part of the FY 2021 Carryover Review to manage the additional youth who will be served as well as overall program and fiscal compliance.